Vipul-Wakodikar/Nasa-IMG-Clone/client/UPDATE_LOG.md

 2. remove redundant code from Header

-3. Added new parameters to display in Modal e.g. photographer, location etc.
+3. Added new para meters to display in Modal e.g. photographer, location etc.

 4. Added loading="lazy" as attributes on every images

+# Version 1.7

+1. added margin in the Masonary layout and removed extra margins from photos

+2. added style to APOD button